0xCAFEDECAF/VanLiveConnect/README.md

   * Chrome, any recent version
 * Mobile
   * Android Firefox 68.11.0 and higher
-  * Android Firefox 88.0 and higher
+  * Android Chrome 88.0 and higher

 ## 📜 References<a name = "extref"></a>